Consider this your official invitation to experience the energy, excitement and welcoming spirit of Oklahoma City – a city open to all.

 Located right off of the downtown park, the Omni Hotel is an elegant traditional hotel with contemporary comfort, well-appointed furnishings and beautiful Oklahoma-inspired décor.
 The Omni features multiple dining options, including a coffee shop, steakhouse, tap house and several posh places to have a cocktail.
 The hotel is just a few blocks from the Bricktown Entertainment District where you’ll find OKC’s nightlife hub.

-If the Arts District is calling your name, 21c Museum Hotel in Oklahoma City will welcome you with contemporary art and top-notch amenities.
+If the West Village District is calling your name, 21c Museum Hotel in Oklahoma City will welcome you with contemporary art and top-notch amenities.
 21c occupies the historic Ford Motor Company Assembly Plant and is home to Mary Eddy's where you can enjoy new American cuisine favorites and craft cocktails to please all palates.

 From 21c, the First Americans Museum is only a short drive away.
 The museum showcases state-of-the-art exhibitions in First American history, culture and art; live public and educational programs; a family discovery center with immersive family-friendly activities; a full-service restaurant presenting unique Native-inspired cuisine and a museum store featuring authentic one-of-a-kind hand-made items or products by premiere First American artists.